 MHSc, BHScOT, NZROT

-Andrea graduated as an occupational therapist from AUT in 2004 and currently works as the occupational therapy professional lead for mental health at Waitemata DHB.
+Andrea graduated from AUT in 2004 and currently works as an Occupational Therapist and Coordinator of Adult Mental Health Services at Waitemata District Health Board.
 Andrea’s 2016 Masters research focused on investigating brief sensory intervention for people experiencing anxiety.
 Andrea is a recognised leader and expert in sensory modulation within the occupational therapy profession and wider mental health sector.
 She has lectured and led the implementation of sensory modulation both locally and nationally, with a focus on building strong and resilient communities, and expanding the capability of services to support people in distress.

 This one-day course is specifically designed for occupational therapists applying the sensory modulation approach in their practice settings with their clients.
 Using an occupational lens for clinical reasoning and drawing from the research, the focus of the day will be on ensuring an occupation-focused, evidence-informed approach is taken in order to enhance and embed sensory modulation as an occupational therapy domain of concern.
 For instance, this includes developing a sound understanding of assessment tools and intervention strategies and applying of the Person-Environment-Occupation model and the Canadian Practice Process Framework to clinical reasoning.
 Case studies will be also be used during the course to support learning and practice integration.

 As an occupational therapist you will be able to:

 - Update your sensory modulation knowledge and skills

 - Understand the influences of the nervous system and the process of sensory modulation on clients’ occupational participation

 - Know how to select and choose occupation-focused assessment and intervention tools